What is Health Care Delivery Science?

 The mission of the Master of Health Care Delivery Science (MHCDS) Program at Dartmouth College is to equip leaders to transform the delivery of health care.
-The program, a collaboration between the Tuck School of Business and the Geisel School of Medicine, offers an 18-month low-residency master’s degree focused on health system transformation, leadership, and management for health care leaders.
+The program, a collaboration between the Tuck School of Business and the Geisel School of Medicine, offers a 12-month low-residency master’s degree focused on health system transformation, leadership, and management for health care leaders.

 An interdisciplinary endeavor, health care delivery science brings together concepts, methods and tools from medicine, the social sciences, public health, population health, engineering, and business with the goal of improving individual and community health while reducing waste and harm.
 Health care delivery science seeks to understand the ways in which health care systems may fail to address the needs and wants of their patients and communities, and to provide the new skills necessary for better management and leadership of health care organizations.